What's in a Plaque?

 The iconic and the grand - Babe Ruth christening the Stadium with a home run on April 18, 1923, Lou Gehrig's speech on July 4, 1939, the perfect games twirled by Don Larsen, David Wells, and David Cone, two ninth-inning, game-tying home runs on two consecutive World Series nights in 2001, Roger Maris' 61st home run in 1961, Mickey Mantle Day in 1969, All-Star games in 1939, 1960, 1977 and 2007 - have permanently lifted the ballpark to a singular position in the national pastime.
 But the intimate has also thickened the space with ghosts, constricting the vastness of Yankee Stadium to a deeply personal set of diary pages.
 We all have our own moments at the Stadium: the small gestures, accomplishments, connections and performances that have melded and contrasted to construct innumerable homes that we each call our own.
 These are the elements that give life to any ballpark, for the ghosts have no animation without our memories or stories.
 The ballpark holds onto each and every one of our recollections - protecting, burnishing, storing safely until we sit down in a seat, look out to the field, and say, "I remember when."

 On September 26, 1981, in the bottom of the ninth inning of an Orioles-Yankees game on a Saturday afternoon in the Bronx, a pinch-hitter walked to the plate.
 The Yankees, trailing 4-3, had the tying run on second and the winning run on first with one out.
-The pinch-hitter on this early fall afternoon strode to the plate, heard the volley of cheers cascading down from the nearly 31,000 fans in the seats, and took his place in the left-handed side of the batter's box.
+The pinch-hitter on this early fall afternoon strode to the plate, heard the volley of cheers cascading down from the nearly 31,000 fans in the seats, and took his place in the left-handed side of the batter’s box.
 The pinch-hitter had been in this spot many times before, and was accustomed to being the epicenter of great expectations and hopes.
 16 years earlier, the pinch-hitter had made his debut for the New York Yankees against the Washington Senators.
 On that day, he was a 19-year-old shortstop from Oklahoma whose hometown, powerful left-handed swing and original position on the diamond necessitated comparisons to a baseball legend, Mickey Mantle.
 Although the 19-year-old never did match the career of Mantle, he carved out a memorable and long-lasting entry of his own.
 For a time, when the Yankees were suffering their worst World Series drought since their first pennant in 1921, Bobby Murcer gave fans a reason to hand a ticket over, walk through a turnstile, and take a seat at Yankee Stadium: three consecutive Top-10 MVP finishes from 1971-1973, five straight All-Star berths from 1971-1975, a Gold Glove in 1972, a few positions atop the leaderboards in various categories, the most runs driven in and scored in the AL from 1971-1974.
-Bobby Murcer also provided a link - he had not only been compared to Mickey Mantle, Murcer had played with him, and had eventually taken Mantle's spot in centerfield.
-And so the legacy continued - from DiMaggio to Mantle to Murcer.
-And if that connection was interrupted by a trade to San Francisco after the 1974 season (Murcer was traded for Bobby Bonds, who had come to the big leagues saddled with comparisons to that other centerfielding legend, Willie Mays), the separation and eventual return in 1979 only reaffirmed how much Bobby Murcer meant - as both ballplayer and symbol - to the franchise and to the fans who had grown up with tales of Babe Ruth, Lou Gehrig, Joe DiMaggio, Yogi Berra, Whitey Ford, and Mickey Mantle.
+Bobby Murcer also provided a link – he had not only been compared to Mickey Mantle, Murcer had played with him, and had eventually taken Mantle’s spot in centerfield.
+And so the legacy continued – from DiMaggio to Mantle to Murcer.
+And if that connection was interrupted by a trade to San Francisco after the 1974 season (Murcer was traded for Bobby Bonds, who had come to the big leagues saddled with comparisons to that other centerfielding legend, Willie Mays), the separation and eventual return in 1979 only reaffirmed

 On September 26, 1981, with the crispness of autumn issuing a soft reminder of what was to come, I sat and watched pinch-hitter Bobby Murcer walk to the plate.
 Whatever chants Murcer was hearing were drowned out by a singular voice to my right.
 For above my right shoulder, my mother stood, hands clasped in front of her, smiling, intoning "BobbyBobbyBobbyBobby......(pause).......
 BobbyBobbyBobbyBobby...... (pause).......
 BobbyBobbyBobbyBobby."
 And then, somewhere in the moment between a pause and the intake of more air, Bobby Murcer swung and hit a ball into seats in right field to win the game.